ssant96/haas_new_adapter/Agent Config Files/ReadMe.md

 	Port = 5001
 	MinimumConfigReloadAge = 30

-In this part, the host is the IP address of the machine in use.
-This port will be important when the MTConnect web UI is being accessed from another computer in the local network.
+In this part, the host is the IP address of the adapter's host device.
+Please ensure the IP address is correct as this is where the data is going to come from to the agent.